Irdest developer manual

 Technical Documentation

-This is the Irdest technical documentation tree; it consists of documents meant to give you an overview into the various components that make up the Irdest project, as well as their inner workings.
+This is the Irdest technical documentation tree, which gives a general overview of the various components that make up the Irdest project, as well as their inner workings.

 This manual is a good starting point both to those interested in hacking on Irdest, and developing applications on top of it.